 Get Access to Latest Updates

-Have you been studying Law but don't want to be a Lawyer?
-Not sure what exactly you're going to do with your Law degree?
-Looking for alternative career options in Law other than being in the legal profession?
-Well, don't worry as we have answers to your questions!
+Have you been studying Law but do not want to be a Lawyer?
+Are you unsure about what exactly you are going to do with your Law degree?
+Are you looking for alternative career options in Law?
+Well, do not worry as we bring you answers to your questions!

 The skills obtained during the course of the Law programme are transferable to many different roles in other fields.
 For example, analytical and research skills are not just required to qualify as a Solicitor or Barrister but they can be used in various other fields like Civil Services, Entrepreneurship, and Teaching.
 Candidates with good communication and problem-solving skills can also find work in management, consultancy, town planning, journalism, etc.

 Basically, law graduates and people with experience in the legal sector can use their competencies to explore various alternative careers available today.
 Read on to explore your options.

 List of Alternative Career Options for Lawyers / Law Graduates

 Provided below is the list of alternative career options for lawyers or law graduates:

 While it always helps to have a journalism degree to become a Journalist, a Law graduate can also venture in the field of Journalism.
 If an in-depth analysis is done, it will come out that a Lawyer has all the unique features of being a good Journalist.
 A Journalist has to be active, be able to smell mishaps, should be communicative, probing and arguing.
 Well, a Lawyer's qualities seem to be no different from that of a Journalist.
 Press Trust of India (PTI) has provision to provide an appointment to Law graduates in their agency.